Greenhouse gas emissions by China: Energy production

+According to Natural Resources Defense Council, the Chinese power sector is estimated to hit the carbon emission peak around 2029.

+In 2020, China continued to build coal power plants but promised to "phase down" coal use from 2026.
+In 2025, Carbon Brief reported that added coal capacity did not translate into higher coal usage or emissions, due to coal were being used as energy backups, as the country deployed large amounts of renewable energy.

 Energy consumption

 According to the 2016 Chinese Statistical Yearbook published by China's National Bureau of Statistics, China's energy consumption was 430,000 (10,000 tons of Standard Coal Equivalent), including 64% coal, 18.1% crude oil, 5.9% natural gas, 12.0% primary electricity, and other energy.
 Since 2011, the percentage of coal has decreased, and the percentage of crude oil, natural gas, primary electricity, and other energy have increased.

 China experienced an increase in electricity demand and usage in 2017 as the economy accelerated.
 According to the Climate Data Explorer published by World Resources Institute, China, the European Union, and the U.S. contributed to more than 50% of global greenhouse gas emissions.
 In 2016, China's greenhouse gas emissions accounted for 26% of total global emissions.
 The energy industry has been the biggest contributor to greenhouse gas emissions since the last decade.

-Although China has large countrywide emissions, its per capita carbon dioxide emissions are still lower than those of some other developed and developing countries.

 Industry

-Manufacturing industry is estimated at 19% of 2020 emissions.

-Cement
+In terms of industrial production, China created 1.26 Gt of greenhouse gases in 2020.
+Industrial production accounts for 22.76% of all China's GHG emissions in the latest Climate TRACE data for 2022.

+Construction

+Urbanization in China increased energy consumption and emissions related to the construction industry.

 Cement is estimated to be 15% of emissions but only a tenth of companies are reporting data as of 2021.